3/2/2022

 Image 6

 HOPO is a light yellow crystalline powder with a melting point of 149-152°C. From the point of view of safety, HOPO is a safer compound than HOBT or HOAT (HOBT and its derivatives are identified as the first class of explosives, and safety accidents in the production process occur from time to time!).
-Haofan Biotechnology has been committed to the research development and production of condensation reagents and protective reagents for nearly 20 years and has accumulated rich experience and formed its characteristics.
-Currently, we can produce almost all racemization inhibitors including HOPO.
+Haofan Biotechnology has been committed to the research and development and production of condensation reagents and protective reagents for nearly 20 years, and has accumulated rich experience and formed its own characteristics.
+Currently, we are able to produce almost all racemization inhibitors including HOPO.
 The HOPO we produce is at the leading level in the industry in terms of various quality indicators.
 Welcome friends in need to inquire!

 references